momolabo7/portfolio/content/gamedev/20250130_the_roottrees_are_dead_thoughts.md

 ---
-title: "Thoughts on The Roottrees are Dead"
+title: "Review: The Roottrees are Dead"
 date: 2025-01-30T00:00:00+08:00
 ---